opalmedapps/docs/docs/user/openemr/provider/add_provider.md

     ![User groups tab add user button](images/add_user_button.png)

 1. An **Add User** page will be displayed.
 You must enter the appropriate provider information.
     Start by entering the **Username** and the **Password** that the provider will be using to log into OpenEMR.
-Choose a strong password for the user.
+    Choose a strong password for the user, for example, a password that has at least 20 characters and contains at least a digit, capital letter, and special character.

     In the **Your Password** field, please enter your own password.
     This is to confirm the action of adding a new user.

 1. Next, you must click only on the **Provider** and **Calendar** checkboxes.
 Now, enter the provider's information on the required fields, such as **First Name** and **Last Name**, **Provider Type** and **Access Control** (always select Physician(s) on those last 2 fields.
 Make sure that Administrator is NOT selected).